NIKSS-vSwitch/nikss/README.md

    - exact - value, e.g. `2`.
    - lpm - value and prefix length separated by `/`, e.g. `192.168.1.0/24`
    - ternary - value and mask separated by `^`, e.g. `0x12^0xFF`
-   - Each key can be written as IPv4 or MAC address, IPv6 is not supported yet.
+   - Each key can be written as IPv4, IPv6 or MAC address.
 Values can be specified in binary, octal, decimal or hexadecimal format.
 - DATA - list of action arguments.
-Each argument can be written as IPv4 or MAC address, IPv6 is not supported yet.
+Each argument can be written as IPv4, IPv6 or MAC address.
 Arguments can be specified in binary, octal, decimal or hexadecimal format.
 - PRIORITY - value of priority.
 Higher value means higher priority.